Jwscott22/slate/source/index.html.md

 Welcome to the Graze API guide.
 You can use these API endpoints to integrate with external services and expose selected Moogsoft AIOps functionality to authorized external clients.

 You can view code examples in the dark area to the right of the screen.
+You can test the endpoints using the Postman links.

 # Configuration